THE BLOG © www.rt66pix.com

 .
 Another new gallery "Happy Happy Happy Happy" shows two-fisted outbreaks of Joy.
 Too much of a good thing can be WONDERFUL, especially when it's strawberry.
 Enjoy!
 He did...I did...and you can did too!

 .
 And a gallery has been added for Blur...showcasing still photographs that move.
-This is part of a series showing motorcyclists on Route 66:
+This is from a series about motorcyclists on Route 66:

 His unusual hair seems to be glued in place, overcoming wind resistance.
 Actually, that's a perfectly positioned bale of hay.